Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

-####      3.1.2Parameterized Constructor (Overloaded Constructor)
+####      3.1.2 Parameterized Constructor (Overloaded Constructor)

 - many functions with the same name however they have different signatures-> anything after the name of the function like (Parameters, attributes).

--  this concept of similar name different signatures is called name mangling -> handled by compiler in different ways according to your compiler used.
+-  this concept of similar name different signatures is called **name mangling** -> handled by compiler in different ways according to compiler used.
 -  if you made a Parameterized Constructor it prevents the compiler to create the default constructor, so if you need it you must create it on your own.

 ```cpp